CSLearning4U/StudentCSP/_sources/CSPRepeatImages/repeatimages.rst

 A Library of Images
 =====================

-Because of the way that web page images work, you can only manipulate pictures here that have been pre-loaded to this web-server.
+Here are some other small images that you can use.
 Modify the program above to try out the code on some of these other images by changing line 4 above.

+You can actually run this code on any image on the web by specifying the image url.
+We recommend using small images since larger images will take more time to process.

 .. raw:: html